Clan Sweeney: Arrival in Ireland

 Rathmullan was the seat of MacSuibhne Fanad for the next 400 years, during which time their influence extended from Donegal into Connacht and Munster.
 In Donegal their principal seats were Doe Castle and Rahan Castle near Killybegs.

 In Scotland the inauguration of the MacSuibhne Clan chiefs had taken place at Iona, where they were also buried.
 In Ireland they were inaugurated in Kilmacrennan, County Donegal, where MacSuibhne Fanad became influential allies of the O'Donnell of Tyrconnell.
-The remains of the Sweeneys who went to Ireland are interred outside the walls of Castle Doe, Donegal.
+The remains of the Sweeneys who went to Ireland are interred outside the walls of Castle Doe, County Donegal.

 The historian James Logan, in The Scottish Gaël, remarked how the Mac Swineys were notable for their hospitality.
 At a seat of theirs, Clodach Castle, there was a stone set near the highway which was inscribed with an open invitation to travellers to make for Clodach for refreshment.
 At some point, one of the family overturned the stone and subsequently were said to have never prospered.
 Logan also noted that the war-cry of the Mac Sweins was "Battalia-abu" (The noble staff, victorious), from the battle-axe they bore in their Arms.